-The New Year is right around the corner, which means it’s time to reflect back on the accomplishments of the last year and start making resolutions for the next.
-If you’re like many homeowners, a lot of those resolutions are going to be about fixing and improving your home.
-As one of those improvements, you’ll probably want to deal with the lack of storage and the abundance of clutter in the home.
+With the new year upon us, it’s time to reflect back on the year we'd like to forget and make resolutions for the next.
+If you’re like many homeowners, a lot of those resolutions are going to be about cleaning up and fixing and improving your home as we look – hopefully– to getting back to some kind of "normal."
+As one of those improvements, you’ll probably want to deal with that abundance of clutter, and perhaps lack of storage in the home.

-Instead of letting those plans fall by the wayside, like your resolution to take up skydiving or finally finish painting the garage, make ridding your home of clutter your first accomplishment of the New Year.
-Here are some easy and effective ways to successfully de-clutter your home in 2017.
+Instead of letting your plans fall by the wayside as with other resolutions of the past – like losing that Christmas weight, taking up skydiving, or training for the marathon – make ridding your home of clutter your first accomplishment of the New Year.
+Here are some easy and effective ways to successfully declutter your home in 2021.

 Prioritize the High Clutter Zones First